minprog/platforms/code_tools/3 testers/theory/index.md

 ### Exceptions

+So far we have tended to treat exceptions as if they were errors and were something to avoid.
+But many modern programming languages including Python have ways of dealing with exceptions.
+As follows:

+    text = input("give me a number")
+    try:
+        number = int(text)
+    except ValueError:
+        number = 0

+Through `try` and `except` we can try to execute a snippet of code and if it happens to fail due to some exception (`ValueError` above) we can deal with the exception.
+This is a powerful feature as it's often easier to ask forgiveness than to get permission.
+For instance, in the example above it is difficult to imagine each case in which we can convert a string into an integer.
+The string might exist of only numbers, but a `.` is also allowed.
+But not more than one `.` though!
+Whereas the other way around, well we can just try to make it an integer and see what happens.

-What's the median of an empty list `[]`?
+Exceptions and tests go hand in hand.
+As you'll find yourself thinking about edgecases and erroneous cases.
+For instance, what's the median of an empty list `[]`?
 Arguably that is undefined and an exception really.
 Probably best to `raise` an exception in this case.
 Let's adjust our implementation of `get_median` to the following:

     def get_median(items: list[int]) -> int:
         size = len(items)